thingbaijam/SACAT2008/README.md

 SACAT1900_2008v2.txt --- covers early-instrumental to instrumental period: 1900-2008.

-The description and the data sources can be found in SACAT2008.pdf file.
+A brief description and the data sources can be found in the file: SACAT2008.pdf.